yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 Rows of primary table ID are not prefixed with table ID while writing to RocksDB.
 All other table rows are prefixed with cotable ID.
 Remote bootstrap client checks that tablet being bootstrapped has a primary table.
 (It's not clear why it needs this).

-Since there is no “primary table” in a colocated DB, we have two options:
+Since there is no "primary table" in a colocated DB, we have two options:
 Make this field optional.
 We'll need to check some dependencies like remote bootstrap to see if this is possible.
 Create a dummy table for the database and make that the primary table.